 Security Pledged.
 The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the corporate limits of the City.
 For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the City are irrevocably pledged.
-In addition, to the extent proceeds of the Bonds are used to refinance or finance improvements to the City's water and sewer system (the "System"), the Bonds shall be additionally payable from, although not secured by, revenues of the System.
+The Bonds shall be additionally payable from, although not secured by, the payments received by the City from the water treatment and distribution facilities of the Duck River Utility Commission (the "Commission").